ReVanced/revanced-manager/docs/developer/1_develop.md

 ## Commit

-At ReVanced, we adopt a naming convention for commit called [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) so for example when your adding new feature you must add `feat: ` before the description of your commit.
+At ReVanced, we adopt a naming convention for commit called [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) so for example when you're adding a new feature you must add `feat: ` before the description of your commit.

 ## Building